Alaska Conference on Mining Impacts and Prevention

 • Narrative (Communications) collaboration

 During and after the conference, the broader conservation/Indigenous community was clear in expressing eagerness for Alaska Conservation Foundation to either support or lead efforts to identify and/or convene the next steps coming out of the conference.
-This is why we have created the Mining Impacts and Prevention Fund to specifically support advocacy efforts around ongoing mining prevention and impacts across the state.
+This is why we designed an intentional grassroots visioning process, which led to the formation of the Alaska Mining Impacts Network.
+Additionally, we created the Mining Impacts and Prevention Fund to support advocacy efforts around ongoing mining prevention and impacts across the state.